se-edu/learningresources/contents/swift/welcome-to-swift.md

 ## Optional Binding

-And here is how you unwrap the Optional safely:
+And here is how you unwrap the Optional safely using an `if-let` statement:

 ```swift
 func timeTravel(album: String) {